 Our bylaws ground us in purpose and integrity, empowering every member to make a positive impact.

 The name of the organization is Pend Oreille Sports Association and will be referred to as POSA in this document.
-There shall be two divisions of POSA: Pend Oreille Sports Association which will encompass the following sports: Soccer, Basketball, and Volleyball, and Pend Oreille Little League (POLL) which will oversee Baseball.
+POSA which will encompass the following sports: Soccer, Basketball, Volleyball, and Flag Football.
 No other name shall be used to represent the organization in matters legal or otherwise.
-There are subdivisions to each division, POLL has Allstars to represent any teams that enter district or post-season tournaments.
-POSA has PC United to represent our competitive-level soccer teams.

 The annual board meeting of POSA will occur on the third Sunday in September unless otherwise established by the Board.
 Any change in the annual board meeting must be communicated to POSA membership at least thirty days prior to the rescheduled annual meeting date.